5 Best Places to See and Photograph Wildlife in Glacier Park

 Wildlife at St. Mary Lake -- Roads and Destinations.

-The best places to photograph Glacier’s wildlife: The area near St. Mary Lake
+The best places to photograph Glacier’s wildlife: The St. Mary Lake area

-But again, the Glacier National Park’s wildlife is unpredictable.
+But again, Glacier National Park’s wildlife is unpredictable.
 We trod the running-through-the-forest Nature Trail with no bears in sight.
-The pikas and chipmunks, however, didn’t mind our presence and continued munching on flowers, while we were vigorously pressing shutter buttons of our cameras.
+Pikas and chipmunks, however, didn’t mind our presence and continued munching on flowers while we were vigorously pressing the shutter buttons of our cameras.

-If you look for the most likely places to see and shoot the moose, check out Fishercap Lake.
-The place sits a stone’s throw away from the Many Glacier Hotel.
+If you look for the most likely places to see and shoot moose, check out Fishercap Lake.
+The place sits a stone’s throw away from the Many Glacier Hotel, one of the finest historic structures on the West Coast still in operation.

 Places to see and photograph wildlife in Glacier -- Roads and Destinations.